ramblinjack/MaW/README.md

 MaW
 ===

-An epic war game full of epic epicness.
+An epic war game full of epic epicness for everyone!